 Trigger System UI Tuner

-When you’re in the Tuner, tap on Status Bar and you’ll be treated to numerous toggles for things like Auto-rotate screen, Hotspot, and Volume.
-Tap each individual setting to remove or place them in your status bar.
+When you’re in the Tuner, you’ll see toggles for Auto-rotate screen, Hotspot, and Volume.
+Tapping each individual setting removes them from your status bar.
 Don’t want anything but notifications in your status bar?
-You can do that too.
+You can do that, too.

 Prioritize your notifications

 Android Nougat allows you to set a priority level for every notification that appears on your device.
 To do this, tap and drag an individual notification a little to the right or left.
 Tap on the gear icon that appears, and you’ll see an Importance tab with a slider of priority levels.

 - Level 0: Blocks all notifications from an app